 - 1. Turn the DVR off. - 2.
 Turn it on again. - 3.
 While the DVR is initializing, the front panel LEDs will blink.
-When the front panel LEDs blink, poke the straightened paperclip into the unlabeled hole to the right of the VGA connector. - 4.
+When the front panel LEDs blink, poke the straightened paperclip to the unlabeled hole in the left of the VGA connector. - 4.
 Hold the switch until all the LEDs on the front panel are lit.